Plain English Breakdown

 - Heavy-Duty Vehicle

-- A vehicle used for work or transportation with a gross vehicle weight rating of more than 14,000 pounds.
+- A vehicle used for transportation or work purposes that has a gross vehicle weight rating (GVWR) of more than 14,000 pounds.

 - Low Use